AddisPay/Addispay-Laravel-sdk/README.md

 git checkout -b feature/add-new-feature

-## 4. Make Your Changes
+ 4. Make Your Changes

 Implement your feature or fix the bug in the new branch.

-## 5. Commit Your Changes
+ 5. Commit Your Changes

 bash/cmd
 git add .
 git commit -m "Add new feature: Description of the feature"

-## 6. Push to the Branch
+ 6. Push to the Branch

 bash/cmd
 git push origin feature/add-new-feature

-## 7. Create a Pull Request
+ 7. Create a Pull Request

-Navigate to the original repository and click on ##Compare & pull request##.
+Navigate to the original repository and click on Compare & pull request.
 Provide a clear description of your changes and submit the pull request.

-## License
+ License

 This project is licensed under the [MIT License](LICENSE).

-## Additional Information
+ Additional Information

-## 1. Namespace Consistency
+ 1. Namespace Consistency

 Ensure that the namespaces in your PHP files match the `psr-4` autoloading paths defined in `composer.json`.
 This ensures that classes are autoloaded correctly.

-## 2. Versioning
+ 2. Versioning

 Follow [Semantic Versioning](https://semver.org/) to manage your package versions.
 Use tags like `v1.0.0`, `v1.1.0`, etc., to denote releases.

-## 3. Security
+ 3. Security

-- Environment Variables##: Always use environment variables to store sensitive information like API keys.
+- Environment Variables: Always use environment variables to store sensitive information like API keys.
 Do not hardcode them.

-- Encryption##: Ensure that encryption and decryption mechanisms are securely implemented to protect sensitive data.
+- Encryption: Ensure that encryption and decryption mechanisms are securely implemented to protect sensitive data.

-## 4. Continuous Integration (CI)
+ 4. Continuous Integration (CI)

 Consider setting up CI/CD pipelines (e.g., GitHub Actions) to automate testing and deployment processes.
 This ensures code quality and streamlines the release process.

-Example GitHub Actions Workflow: `.github/workflows/ci.yml`##
+Example GitHub Actions Workflow: `.github/workflows/ci.yml`

 yaml
 name: CI